-It really is that easy, and that’s why it is so shocking how many people don’t take the time to learn about what job perks are available to them.
 There was a study done in the States in 2005 by James J. Choi, David Laibson, and Brigitte C. Madrian called ‘$100 Bills on the Sidewalk‘.
 They studied this exact phenomenon in the US and found that between 20% and 60% of participants lost up to 6% of their salary by passing up matching plans offered by their employers.
 Six percent might not sound like a lot, but it’s money that’s owed to you.
-I certainly wouldn’t throw away 6% of my salary just for being a little lazy or uninformed.
+I certainly wouldn’t throw away 6% of my salary just for being lazy or uninformed.

 The typical process for employer-offered plans is that the employee has to ‘opt-in’.
 I would love to see this changed so that the default option is automatic enrollment, and if you don’t want to contribute you have to actually ‘opt-out’.
-That way people aren’t forced to save but it makes it that much more challenging not to and laziness would actually impact you positively for once!
-You can understand why employers would be against this; right now they get to boast about having a good pension plan but don’t actually have to pay out the benefit to all of their employees.
+That way people aren’t forced to save, but it makes it that much more challenging not to, and laziness would impact you positively for once!
+You can understand why employers would be against this; right now they get to boast about having a good pension plan but don’t have to pay out the benefit to all of their employees.

 If you’re not sure if you’re missing out on a plan at work, then it is 100% worth your time to find out.
-You were likely given an employee package when you first started your job, pull that out and read it if you still have it.
+You likely have an employee package from when you first started your job, pull that out and read it if you still have it.
 If not, talk to your HR department or your boss and see what perks are available that you might not be using.
-Here are a few examples that go beyond retirement savings…

 Have I convinced you to double check with work and make sure you aren’t missing out on any benefits?
 I sure hope so!